Image: AI generated

 Prerequisites

-Before starting the exercise, these should be installed.
-If not, just ask Claude Code.
+Before starting the lab, the following should be installed.
+If not yet, tell Claude Code to install them.

-"Install Go for me" - Node.js installed: Tell Claude Code
+"Install Go for me" - Node.js installation: Tell Claude Code

 "Install Node.js LTS for me" - Claude Code running: Does